moj-analytical-services/rpackage_training/README.md

 To set up your package to use testthat:

-* Run "devtools::use_testthat()" (see http://r-pkgs.had.co.nz/tests.html for more details).
-This creates a test folder structure, which consists of a folder called "test" and inside that is a testthat folder and the testthat.R file, which contains the basic code required to run the tests.
+* Run "usethis::use_testthat()" (see http://r-pkgs.had.co.nz/tests.html for more details).
+This creates a tests folder structure consisting of a folder called "tests", inside which is a testthat folder and testthat.R file, the latter containing the code that runs all your tests.
+It also adds testthat to the Suggests field in the DESCRIPTION.
 * You can now create your tests in the testthat folder.
-You can create a new file in here for every set of tests you want to run on a specific function.
+You can create a new R script file for every set of tests you want to run on a specific function.
 Each file needs to be named "test_[function name].R"
-* Inside the test file, you can load in any data that you want to use for the tests.
-You can then create any tests you want to run using the test_that() function.
+* Inside the test file, you can load in any data that you want to use for the tests and create any tests you want to run using the test_that() function.
 * The first argument to this function should be a description of the test you are running; this is what test_that displays when a test fails, so make it a clear description e.g. "string is five characters long"
 * After this, you can pass the tests themselves in curly brackets {}.
-There are many varieties of test that can be created using the range of expect_X functions.
-Some examples of these functions are:
+There are many varieties of test that can be created using the range of expect_ functions.
+Some examples of these expectation functions are:
   * expect_equal(): Checks that two outputs are equal
   * expect_match(): Checks a string matches a regular expression
   * expect_output(): Checks the output has a specific structure such as a list